Breaking Barriers to Business Negotiation Agreements

 - Use enforcement mechanisms, like financial penalties or a security deposit for incidents where they fail to comply with the contractual terms.

-We cannot find it easy to relate to our counterparts when we don't know anything about them, or their goals and objectives.
+We cannot find it easy to relate to our counterparts when we don’t know anything about them, or their goal sand objectives.
 The reverse is equally true.
-We might need each other without knowing just how much, and that's the dilemma.
-However, if both parties are hesitant to show their cards and reveal their business purpose, than how can we possibly hope to negotiate a favourable deal in the process?
+We might need each other without knowing just how much, and that’s the dilemma.
+However, if both parties are hesitant to show their cards and reveal their business purpose in response to negotiation questions, than how can we possibly hope to negotiate a favourable deal in the process?

 This often transpires when each party fears they will put their side at risk, by opening up first.